- Promote use of barrier methods (condoms and oral dams) during sexual activity

 - Promote affirmative consent and boundary setting during sexual activity

-Because this is a pilot program, Frisky Husky is currently limited to Northeastern students living on-campus in residence halls and leased properties.
-Students may order up to 6 times during the fall semester.
+Frisky Husky is currently limited to Northeastern students who have an on-campus mailbox, including students living in on-campus residence halls, NUin Boston residences (including the Sheraton and the Westin Hotels), the Midtown Hotel, and Northeastern leased properties.
+Students may order up to 6 times during the semester.

 Program idea courtesy of Boston University’s Wellness and Prevention Services.